DongqingSun96/Cellist/docs/tutorials/seqFISH.rst

    --outdir Result/Cellist/FOV_0 \
    --outprefix FOV_0

-:bash:`cellist seg` generates cell segmentation results and corresponding visualizations at the **bin level**.
+:bash:`seg` generates cell segmentation results and corresponding visualizations at the **bin level**.
 For more detailed visualization, users can project the bin-level segmentation results back to the **pixel level**.

 .. code:: python